maxgio92/notes/content/notes/program-execution-environment.md

 Frame pointer elimination (FPE) is an optimization that removes the need for a frame pointer under certain conditions, mainly to reduce the space allocated for the stack and to optimize performance because pushing and popping the frame pointer takes time during the function call.
 The compiler analyzes the function's code to see if it relies on the frame pointer for example to access local variables, or if the function does not call any other function.
 At any point in code generation, it can determine where the return address, parameters, and locals are relative to the stack pointer address (either by a constant offset or programmatically).

 Frame pointer omission (FPO) is instead an optimization that simply instructs the compiler to not generate instructions to push and pop the frame pointer at all during function calls and returns.

+> If you're interested in the impacts of libraries compiled and distributed with this optimization I recommend the following Brendan Gregg's great article: https://www.brendangregg.com/blog/2024-03-17/the-return-of-the-frame-pointers.html.

 Because the frame pointers are pushed on function call to the stack frame just created for the newly called function, and its value is the value of the stack pointer at the moment of the `CALL`, it points to the previous stack frame.